You’ve seen other interactive notebooks but you’ve never seen a classroom as engaged as they are with this notebook and Instagram.

-Use this guide to help students enjoy Instagram in the Classroom and boost your coolness factor with Interactive notebooks.
-You will learn the basics of Instagram and how to use it with Interactive Notebooks.
+This guide will help students enjoy Instagram in the Classroom and boost your coolness factor with Interactive notebooks.

-- How to get started with using Instagram in the classroom with Interactive Notebooks.
+- Get started with using Instagram in the classroom with Interactive Notebooks.

-- How to use Instagram to create daily Ticket Out the Doors.
+- Use Instagram to create daily Ticket Out the Doors.

-- How to make students feel like they aren’t even learning.
+- Make students feel like they aren’t even learning.

-- How to be the coolest teacher in the school.
+- Be the coolest teacher in the school.
 (Guaranteed!)

 In order to begin using Instagram in the Classroom there are a few background rules.
-If you will be using student names or photographs, make sure to get documentation from their parents that they approve.
+On one hand, if you will be using student names or photographs, make sure to get documentation from their parents that they approve.
 In addition, be sure to never post a student’s last name.
 Finally, make sure your classroom Instagram Page is set to private so only students will be allowed to view the images.
 Now for the swag part – get to know Instagram.
-If you aren’t an active user (cough, cough, get with it) then you need to familiarize yourself with how Instagram works.
-You can read all about that here.
 Make sure you understand the terms so you don’t sound ridiculous to your students.

-This is hands down my favorite way to use Instagram in my classroom.
-We will get to these FOLDABLES in a minute, but first let’s take a look at them.
 This foldable is in the digital version of interactive notebooks, but don’t worry.
 If you aren’t in to Digital Interactive Notebooks just yet, this simple foldable can also be used in print.
 While students read any novel or short story, have them identify the author’s point of view.
-Is it first person?
-Second person?
-Students can manipulate these foldables using Google Drive, or if you prefer the printable version, students may cut, paste, and color in their interactive reading notebook.
+Afterward, students can manipulate these foldables using Google Drive, or if you prefer the printable version, students may cut, paste, and color in their interactive reading notebook.

 Instagram Ticket Out the Door